Anomalous Luttinger equivalence between temperature and curved spacetime: From black hole's atmosphere to thermal quenches: Acknowledgements

-1mm \paragraph*{ Acknowledgments-.} We thank M.~Geiler and E.~Livine for insightful discussion and J.~Gooth and S.~Galeski for sharing their experimental data, from which this project was born.
-A. G. G acknowledges financial support from the European Union Horizon 2020 research and innovation program under grant agreement No 829044 (SCHINES), and from the French National Research Agency under the grant ANR-18-CE30-0001-01 (TOPODRIVE).
+We thank S. Ciliberto, M.~Geiler and E.~Livine for insightful discussion, M.~Vozmediano for useful comments, and J.~Gooth and S.~Galeski for sharing their experimental data, from which this project was born.

+\paragraph{Funding information} A. G. G acknowledges financial support from the European Union Horizon 2020 research and innovation program under grant agreement No 829044 (SCHINES), and from the French National Research Agency under the grant ANR-18-CE30-0001-01 (TOPODRIVE).
 B.B. and D.C. acknowledges financial support from the IDEX Lyon Breakthrough program under the grant ToRe.